anukriti758/Object-Communities-in-OCPM/README.md

 # Object-Communities-in-OCPM

-# Object-to-Object (O2O) Relationship Discovery from OCEL using Graph-Based Analysis
+# Object-to-Object (O2O) Relationship-based Object communities Discovery from OCEL using Graph-Based Analysis

 This repository provides a complete pipeline for discovering and analyzing Object-to-Object (O2O) relationships from an Object-Centric Event Log (OCEL).
 The pipeline is divided into three main phases: